 - 2. Am I Eligible for a Preliminary Hearing?

 - 3. What Happens During a Preliminary Hearing?

 - 4. What Happens After a Preliminary Hearings?

 A preliminary hearing is a legal procedure for the accused to challenge the criminal proceedings against him or her.
-This challenge takes place early in the criminal court process.
-It is intended to prevent groundless charges and to avoid an embarrassing, expensive, and lengthy trial against someone where there isn't enough evidence to establish probable cause.
+This challenge takes place early in the Colorado criminal court process.
+It is intended to prevent groundless charges and to avoid an embarrassing, expensive, and lengthy jury trial against someone where there isn't enough evidence to establish probable cause.